daisygith/hr/README.md

 This project is useful to manage users, employees and project for company.
 - [x] App has login/logout and registration site
 - [x] Create users with a specific role [ADMIN, USER etc].
-- If our user has Admin role we can:
+- If our user has Admin role, can:
 - [x] manage employees [add, update, delete employee]
 - [x] manage department [add, update, delete]
 - [x] manage project [add, update, delete]